DNZ15/MAP/README.md

 Synopsis
 --------
-THis repository summarizes all the code written for my master thesis.
+This repository summarizes all the written and used code for my master thesis.

 Installation
 ------------
-files can be compiled with GCC
+The files can be compiled with GCC.

-$ gcc <file.c> -o file
+Linux terminal:

-Tests
+# gcc <file.c> -o file

-Describe and show how to run the tests with code examples.
+# ./file

 Contributors
 ------------